 This is a guest blog post from Anesha Collins, an award-winning Wedding Photographer & Cinematographer currently based in Orlando, Florida that also specializes in video-marketing and content creation.

-Have you ever wondered why you’re attracted to certain content that pulls you in, while other pieces of content does not.
+Have you ever wondered why you’re attracted to certain content that pulls you in, while other pieces of content do not?
 Whether a movie, a blog post, or even a podcast episode, the content we consume is made for us.
 Literally, when the content creator is developing content for their audience (when done right), that is the first person they have their mind – you.

 This is the same for video content.
 Using video to create a personalized experience is achievable for all business owners, it’s the implementation part that usually separates one business from another or separates the experience had by the consumer from one business to another.

 “Humans desire human touch.
 One way to do this is through video.
 Nurture your audience through video.”